 see our predictive mobility video here: Predictive Mobility

 How it works: Predictive Mobility places sensors on municipal property outside of railroad right of way.
 Sensor selection and processing are important to provide the most accurate measure of rail traffic.
-Some sensor arrangements can also sense highway traffic at the crossing and identify stalled vehicles, cross guard failures and rail property trespassing.
+Some sensor arrangements can also sense highway traffic at the crossing and identify stalled vehicles, crossing guard failures and rail property trespassing.
 The train parameters are collected from these network sensors and combined in cloud-based software to generate a real-time predictive model of rail and highway traffic along with crossing open/block times and suggested alternate routes.
 The information can be provided as web/mobile applications for individual users, cloud API for Computer Aided Dispatch and Transportation Management Software, direct integration into traffic hardware or directly integrated to emerging autonomous vehicle systems.
 The advantages of Predictive Mobility are:

 - Software/Mobile application allows for improved messaging and a more tightly coupled interaction with traffic and actual driver behavior.

 - The cost, time to implement, and resources required to secure funding and manage the project are a fraction of that of bridge-or-tunnel solutions.